shivshankardayal/full-website/algebra/source/geometric_progressions_problems_2.rst

     then find the numbers.

-81. If the A. M. and G. M. between two numbers are in the ratio :math:`m:n` then find the ration between the numbers.
+81. If the A. M. and G. M. between two numbers are in the ratio :math:`m:n` then find the ratio between the numbers.

 82. If